Úlfhildur the Elf-lady at Lake Mývatn in North Iceland - Icelandic Folklore

 Úlfhildur told the worker: "I guarantee that you will be a man of great fortune from now on, and tomorrow you shall walk to the lake; you will find two sacks with money; keep the smaller one, but give the larger one to the people you work for."

 Úlfhildur then prepared for her journey back home and said farewell to everybody with kind words.
-She hurried towards the lake and disappeared and nobody has seen her since, but all the people on the farm missed her dearly.
+She hurried towards the lake and disappeared, and nobody has seen her since.
+But all the people on the farm missed her dearly.

-The day after the worker walked to the lake and found the two purses with gold and both of them were huge.
-In the smaller sack was gold money, but silver money in the larger one.
 It is said that the worker became a man of good fortune for the rest of his life - and here the story ends".

 Lava pillar by Lake Mývatn

-Krosshóll and the rock Kerling by lake Mývatn
+Krosshóll and the rock Kerling by Lake Mývatn

 I am telling you these stories as I think that they add to the mystery of the beautiful nature of Iceland.
 And who knows, they might even be true!
 At least I believe them :)

-To reach this area of Iceland you can rent a car in Reykjavík and drive up north.
+To reach this area of Iceland, you can rent a car in Reykjavík and drive up north.

-Úlfhildur the Elf-lady at Lake Mývatn in North-Iceland - Icelandic Folklore
+Úlfhildur the Elf-lady at Lake Mývatn in North Iceland - Icelandic Folklore

-I have written a series of travel-blogs about the beautiful Mývatn area:
+I have written a series of travel blogs about the beautiful Mývatn area:

 The Amazing Mývatn area - part I